intersystems/apps-rest/docs/sample-phonebook.md

 ## REST-enabling Phone Number Operations

-Extending `AppS.REST.Model.Adaptor` like we did on `Sample.Phonebook.Data.Person` is one of two ways to REST-enable access to data; it operates by inheritance (that is, you extend it to enable REST access to the class that extends it).
+Extending `AppS.REST.Model.Adaptor` like we did on `Sample.Phonebook.Model.Person` is one of two ways to REST-enable access to data; it operates by inheritance (that is, you extend it to enable REST access to the class that extends it).

 The other approach is to use `AppS.REST.Model.Proxy`.
-[RS: Why another approach?
-Tell the reader why we need another way.]
-A Proxy implementation stands separately from the class of data being accessed. `RESOURCENAME` and `CheckPermission` are overridden as before, but the `SOURCECLASS` parameter must also be specified, pointing to a JSON-enabled persistent class.
-For example, to enable creation, update and deletion of phone numbers without making any further changes to `Sample.Phonebook.Data.PhoneNumber`, a proxy may be defined as follows:
+A Proxy implementation stands separately from the class of data being accessed.
+This is necessary if you need to provide multiple representations of the same data, and also may be preferable if you want to keep the REST aspects of permissions, actions, etc. separate from the persistent class. `RESOURCENAME` and `CheckPermission` are overridden as before, but the `SOURCECLASS` parameter must also be specified, pointing to a JSON-enabled persistent class.
+For example, to enable creation, update and deletion of phone numbers without making any further changes to `Sample.Phonebook.Model.PhoneNumber`, a proxy may be defined as follows:

 ```ObjectScript
 Class Sample.Phonebook.REST.Model.PhoneNumber Extends AppS.REST.Model.Proxy